 In addition to tube-type communication gear, I occasionally enjoy working on old tube-type entertainment systems.
-This Stromberg-Carlson model SP-965-C "Integrity Series Component Ensemble" was a top of the line piece for 1960-61.
+This Stromberg-Carlson model SP-965-C "Integrity Series Component Ensemble" was an expensive high end piece for 1960-61.
 The cabinet style is Italian Provincial according to the Stromberg-Carlson brochure.

 Repairs of the amp

 The ASR-444 amp is a bit difficult to remove from the cabinet and has to be done carefully to avoid damage.
 Carefully placing the whole cabinet on its face will let gravity help with the task.

 All of the switches and controls were cleaned with deoxit.
 As usual, I did unpowered checks of the resistance in the B+ line, continuity checks of the output transformers, and checking for any line to chassis leakage.
 This amp had a factory installed fuse rather than the circuit breaker shown on the schematic.
 Schematics for both the amp and tuner are glued to their chassis bottom covers.

 The amp power supply uses diodes and a voltage doubler.
 Two of the electrolytics had been replaced earlier in the amp's life.
 I used a variac to carefully reform the doubler caps to the voltages specified on the schematic while monitoring both sides of the doubler to assure the caps were evenly dividing the voltage.